PaddlePaddle/PaddleClas/docs/en/advanced_tutorials/knowledge_distillation_en.md

 ### 2.1 Environment Configuration

-* Installation: Please refer to [Paddle Installation Tutorial](../installation/install_paddle_en.md) and [PaddleClas Installation Tutorial](../installation/install_paddleclas_en.md) to configure the running environment.
+* Installation: Please refer to [Installation Tutorial](../installation.md) to configure the running environment.

 <a name="2.2"></a>